hdavid/VCVRack-Holon.ist/README.md

   - do not close the DOS window until your are done with your VCV Session.
 - Linux
   - Make sure Avahi is running (it is usually the case).
-  - run the script. `Holonic_Source_linux.sh`.
+  - Run the script. `Holonic_Source_linux.sh`.
 This publishes Holonic Source on the network to allow autodiscovery.
-  - do not close the shell window until your are done with your VCV Session.
+  - Do not close the shell window until you are done with your VCV Session.

 Tips
 - Ensure that firewalls, such as Little Snitch, are not blocking communication.
 For instance, on MacOS, with Little Snitch firewall, incoming communication must be specifically enabled for Rack.
-- If you cannot get auto discovery to work for some reason, you can always manually create an OSC output in Holon.ist and input your computer IP and port 9000.
+- If you cannot get autodiscovery to work for some reason, you can always manually create an OSC output in Holon.ist and input your computer IP and port 9000.
 - Please read the Holon.ist manual http://holon.ist/manual/

 #### OSC Message Format